21 French Bobs With Bangs That Are Way Too Chic to Ignore

 Pro Tip

-Use a texture spray at the roots and scrunch upward while drying.
-Then, leave the ends undone for an effortless, jet-set finish.
+Use the IGK Beach Club Volumizing Texture Spray at the roots and scrunch upward while drying.
+Then leave the ends undone for an effortless, jet-set finish.

 The Tomboy Parisienne